Implementing Additional Screening and Hiring Measures

-Home / Policies & Procedures / Continuous Improvement of your Policies and Procedures
+Home / Policies & Procedures / Continuous Improvement of Your Policies and Procedures

 Your Policies and Procedures must be continuously referred to throughout the year.
 At a minimum, an annual review of all policies and procedures should be conducted as well as a comprehensive assessment every three years.
 Ongoing consideration and revision guarantee that your policies are up to date with the broader circumstances in and outside of your Youth-Serving Organization (YSO).